“Once you have tasted the taste of the sky, you will forever look up” ~ Leonardo da Vinci.

 How to get to Shibuya Sky

-Shibuya Sky, part of the Shibuya Scramble Square building, is right next to Shibuya Station and can be reached on the JR Yamanote line (covered by the Japan Rail Pass), or the Hanzomon, Fukutoshin or Ginza Metro lines (covered by the Tokyo Subway Pass).
+Wondering how to go to Shibuya Sky?
+It’s part of the Shibuya Scramble Square building, right next to Shibuya Station and can be reached on the JR Yamanote line (covered by the Japan Rail Pass), or the Hanzomon, Fukutoshin or Ginza Metro lines (covered by the Tokyo Subway Pass).
 The Inokashira line operated by Keio also stops at Shibuya Station.

 Concluding where to buy Shibuya Sky tickets and tips to know before visiting

-Based on my experiences at Shibuya Sky, now you know where to buy online tickets, best time to visit, how much you can fit in a locker, the different areas and more tips to plan an unforgettable visit to this incredible Tokyo attraction.
+Based on my experiences, now you know where to buy online tickets, best time to go to Shibuya Sky, how much you can fit in a locker, the different areas and more tips to plan an unforgettable visit to this incredible Tokyo attraction.
 It’s easily one of my favourite experiences in Japan’s capital!

 Is visiting Shibuya Sky on your bucket list?
 Let me know in the comments below and feel free to ask if you have any other questions I haven’t addressed.